raizen74/aws-sysops/README.md

 - A manual failover of the DB instance was initiated using Reboot with failover.

+Root causes for DB connectivity issues:
+- The RDS DB instance is in a state other than available, so it can't accept connections.

+- The source you use to connect to the DB instance is missing from the sources authorized to access the DB instance in your security group, network access control lists (ACLs), or local firewalls.

+- The wrong DNS name or endpoint was used to connect to the DB instance.

+- The Multi-AZ DB instance failed over, and the secondary DB instance uses a subnet or route table that doesn't allow inbound connections.

+- The user authentication is incorrect.
 ## ElastiCache
 Both `Amazon RDS` and `Amazon ElastiCache` offer maintenance windows.
 For both of these services a default maintenance window is provided.
 However, you can configure your own custom maintenance window that suits your system update schedule.